Elvira Clain-Stefanelli: Career in the United States

 Elvira and Vladimir emigrated to the United States in 1951.
 Elvira worked at Stack's Coin Galleries before joining the Smithsonian Institution in 1957, where Vladimir had been curator of the Division of Numismatics for one year.
 Over her several decades at the Smithsonian, she grew the National Numismatic Collection (NNC) from approximately 60,000 pieces in 1956 to over 960,000 pieces in 1982.
-She was appointed Executive Director of the NNC in 1983 and served in that role until her retirement in 2000.
+She was appointed executive director of the NNC in 1983 and served in that role until her retirement in 2000.

 In addition to her curatorial role at the Smithsonian, Clain-Stefanelli was an accomplished author, especially noted for her Numismatic Bibliography (1984), a work listing over 18,000 publications on all facets of numismatics.

 In 1994, Clain-Stefanelli was appointed to the newly-formed Citizens Commemorative Coin Advisory Committee (the predecessor of the Citizens Coinage Advisory Committee), which was created by Congress to advise the Secretary of the Treasury on commemorative coin programs.
 She served on the committee until her death.

 Death

-Clain-Steganelli died on October 1, 2001 at a hospital in Arlington, Virginia.
+Clain-Stefanelli died on October 1, 2001, at a hospital in Arlington, Virginia.